kubernetes/autoscaler/vertical-pod-autoscaler/pkg/admission-controller/README.md

    for pods on their creation & updates.
 1. You can specify a path for it to register as a part of the installation process by setting `--register-by-url=true` and passing `--webhook-address` and `--webhook-port`.
+1. You can optionally provide a of comma separated list of namespaces for the webhook to ignore using `--webhook-ignore-namespaces`.

 ## Implementation